xullnn/ls_pull_over_push/120/answers.md

 ```

 27. How to reference the constant `NUMBER` in `a_method` in this case?
-  - come up with more than 5 ways, it doesn't have to be concise, just let it work
+  - come up with more than 5 ways, it doesn't have to be concise, just make it work

 ```ruby
 class A